 The amazing growth of the Latin American community in the United States has not only entailed a significant demographic change, but also a transformation in that country’s economic, politic, cultural and sports spheres.
 Nowadays, we find numerous Latin American athletes that have become stars in the main U.S. professional leagues.
 Many of them have kept strong relations with their origins and that’s the reason why they support their compatriots in different ways, especially in the hardest times for those communities.

-PanamericanWorld proposes an approach to the best moments in the career of six highly-influential Latino athletes in the United States.
+PanamericanWorld proposes an approach to the best moments in the career of five highly-influential Latino athletes in the United States.

 SAUL “CANELO” ALVAREZ (MEXICO, BOXING)